What Causes Emotional Overwhelm?

 You don’t have to leave it until it gets to this point!

-You turn up the pressure for yourself by:
+You turn up the pressure on yourself and create emotional stress by:

 Dismissing your emotional needs